 How much does it cost to travel to Israel?

-During our trip to Israel, we spent 76 USD per person per day, traveling as a couple.
+During our trip to Israel, we spent 76 USD per person daily, traveling as a couple.
 As usual, we stayed in cheap hostels and guest houses and tried to eat locally, and often street food, yet it’s one of the most expensive destinations we have ever been to.
 Jordan also ended up becoming really expensive.

 Apart from the flights, these 76 USD include absolutely every expense we had during the trip – including souvenirs, gifts, bank fees, and anything you can think of.
-Thus it should be a good base to calculate how much much you need to travel to Israel – as long as you are a budget traveler like us.
+Thus it should be a good base to calculate how much you need to travel to Israel – as long as you are a budget traveler like us.
 If not, the 75 USD can easily become 150 USD or more, even without splurging.

 Best saving tips when you travel to Israel

 #38 Don’t go…!
 Kidding… kind of… As we said above, it’s expensive to travel to Israel.
-However, there a few things you can do to make it more budget-friendly.
+However, there are a few things you can do to make it more budget-friendly.
 Here we will give you some of the best travel tips to save money while traveling in Israel.

-- If you are planning to travel to several National parks/reserves you should buy the National parks and reserves pass to Israel.
-There are several passes, that offer allow you to enter different parks.
+- If you are planning to travel to several National parks/reserves, you should buy the National parks, and reserves pass to Israel.
+There are several passes that offer allow you to enter different parks.
 Check here which pass is better for you.

-- The best way of saving money on food is by eating local street food, particularly the vegetarian dishes.
+- The best way of saving money on food is by eating local street food, particularly vegetarian dishes.

 - Public transports are relatively cheap.